KunFang93/SplMeso_PDAC_NC/README.md

 # The splanchnic mesenchyme is the tissue of origin for fibroblasts in the pancreas during homeostasis and tumorigenesis
 Kun Part of scRNA-seq analysis codes for the paper

+## Data
+Seurat oject used in codes should be found under GSE200903, [FibroXplorer](https://www.fibroxplorer.com) and [Tabula Sapiens](https://figshare.com/projects/Tabula_Sapiens/100973)

 ## System requirements
 R with packages
 ```